artfulrobot/uk.artfulrobot.civicrm.giftaid/docs/issue1-2.md

    This should prevent problems with repeattransaction calls.

 3. A status report check scans the table for things that don't match.

+Upgrader steps:

+1. First, any claimed things where the claim code date is before the receive date are change to unknown eligibility and their claim code is removed.
+The original data is backed up to a table named `giftaid_backup_{timestamp}`

+2. Then all other claims are considered OK, and an integrity value is set for each of them.